[Chamber Works] |

 |

-- Commissioned and premiered: Newman/Oltman Guitar Duo and Alexander String Quartet, January 4, 1990, Merkin Hall, New York City
+- Commissioned and premiered: Newman/Oltman Guitar Duo and Alexander String Quartet, January 4, 1990, Washington, D.C. and Merkin Hall, New York City

 - Publisher: Theodore Presser Company